skip navigation

 COMPLEMENT OF THE VERB

-The post-nominal adjective (modifier after the noun) describes the resulting state of the noun after performing the activity.
+An adjective placed after the predicate (verb) and object describes the resulting state of the noun after performing the activity expressed by the verb. (post-nominal adjective, post-position modifier)

 RESULTING STATE